-The Ethernet connector has two network status indicators that show the status of the network connection.
+The Ethernet connector has two network status indicators.
 When the green indicator is on, the computer is connected to a LAN.
 When the yellow indicator blinks, data is being transmitted.

-Note: If the computer is connected to a docking station, use the Ethernet connector on the docking station instead of the one on the computer.
+Note: If the computer is connected to a supported docking station or a supported dock, use the Ethernet connector on the docking station or the dock instead of the one on the computer.

-7 Smart-card-reader slot (available on some models)
+7 Smart-card slot (available on some models)

-Some models might have a smart-card-reader slot.
-Generally, smart cards can be used for authentication, data storage, and application processing.
+Smart cards can be used for authentication, data storage, and application processing.
 Smart cards also might provide strong security authentication for single sign-on (SSO) within large organizations.
-For more information, see "Using a flash media card or a smart card" on page 39.
+For more information, see "Using a media card or a smart card" on page 39.